kdave/btrfsmaintenance/README.md

 convenience and not necessary as defragmentation needs are usually different for various types of data.

+Please note that the defragmentation process does not descend to other mount points and nested subvolumes or snapshots.
+All nested paths would need to be enumerated in the respective config variable.
+The command utilizes `find -xdev`, you can use that to verify in advance which paths will the defragmentation affect.

 __Special case:__

 There's a separate defragmentation task that happens automatically and